inspec/inspec/docs-chef-io/content/inspec/resources/selinux.md

     parent = "inspec/resources/os"
 +++

-Use the `selinux` Chef InSpec audit resource to test the state and mode of SELinux policy.
+Use the `selinux` Chef Inspec audit resource to test the configuration data of the SELinux policy, SELinux modules and SELinux booleans.

-The `selinux` resource extracts and exposes data reported by the `sestatus` command.
+The `selinux` resource extracts and exposes data reported by the `sestatus`, `semodule -lfull`and `semanage boolean -l -n` command.

 ## Availability